New York Sharks: Independent Women's Football League

 The Sharks played their home games at the Aviator Sports Complex at Floyd Bennett Field in Brooklyn, New York.
 They played an 8-game regular season schedule.

 Future

 From 2014 to 2015, the Sharks played in the Independent Women's Football League.
-From 2016–2018, the Sharks were a member team in the Women's Football Alliance (WFA).
+From 2016 to 2018, the Sharks were a member team in the Women's Football Alliance (WFA).
 In 2018 the team was sold and became the New York Wolves.